hikubernetes/Dockerfile/README.md

-# project:dockerfile
+project:dockerfile
-# author:chanrobo
+author:chanrobo
+desc:this is a dockerfile
-# create at 2018/12/2
+create at 2018/12/2
-# windchen
+windchen